BUFFALO — A law allowing undocumented immigrants access to obtain driver’s license has been upheld in federal court.

 To Bryan MacCormack, executive director of the Columbia County Sanctuary Movement, Wolford’s decision is proof not only of the legality of Green Light, but also of its necessity.

 “We believe that this decision will have a positive impact for us on other county officials may consider bringing, such as in Rensselaer County,” he said.
 “I hope that the anti-immigrant sentiment coming from county DMVs dwindles and they comply with the law.”

 Kearns brought forth the lawsuit in July, soon followed by a similar suit from Rensselaer County Clerk Frank Merola.
 Merola’s lawsuit was ordered stayed, pending the decision made in Kearns’ suit.
 Last month, Niagara County also purused legal action to block Green Light.

-While these the only counties who took legal action, multiple other clerks have expressed concern over the new law, threatening to turn over information to U.S. Immigration and Customs Enforcement or simply not comply with the law at all.
+While they are the only counties that took legal action, many other clerks have expressed concern over the new law, threatening to turn over information to U.S. Immigration and Customs Enforcement or simply not comply with the law at all.

 An estimated 265,000 undocumented immigrants, including 64,000 in the Hudson Valley and Northern and Western New York, are expected to seek driver’s licenses within the first three years of Green Light, according to the left-leaning Fiscal Policy Institute.
 The law is expected to generate $83 million in revenue the first year, and $57 million each year after that.

 Proponents for the law also argue that beside economic benefits, Green Light will create a safer New York with more insured drivers on the roads, fewer hit-and-run crashes and more New York state-inspected vehicles on the roads.